 Nominated by President Obama and confirmed by the US Senate in February 2010 as Assistant Secretary of Defense for Public Affairs, Doug Wilson was the first openly-gay individual to be Senate-confirmed to a senior-level Pentagon position.
-He served until March of 2012 (when he retired from government) as the senior spokesman for the Department of Defense and the principal communications advisor to the United States Secretary of Defense and Deputy Secretary of Defense.
+Prior to retiring from government in March of 2012, he served as Senior Spokesman for the Department of Defense and the Principal Communications Advisor to the United States Secretary of Defense and Deputy Secretary of Defense.

-Mr. Wilson has three times (1999, 2001 and 2012) been awarded the Department of Defense Medal for Distinguished Public Service, the Pentagon’s top civilian honor.
+Mr. Wilson has three times (1999, 2001, and 2012) been awarded the Department of Defense’s Medal for Distinguished Public Service, the Pentagon’s top civilian honor.

-From 1997-1999, Mr. Wilson served as Deputy Assistant Secretary of Defense for Public Affairs.
+From 1997 to 1999, Mr. Wilson served as Deputy Assistant Secretary of Defense for Public Affairs.
 He spent a year as National Political Director of the Democratic Leadership Council before returning to the Pentagon in the summer of 2000 to become Principal Deputy Assistant Secretary of Defense for Public Affairs.
-He has also served as Director of Congressional and Intergovernmental Affairs and as Senior Advisor to the Director for the U.S. Information Agency, as chief foreign policy advisor and deputy presidential campaign manager to former US Senator Gary Hart; As senior foreign policy advisor to the presidential campaigns of democratic candidates Pete Buttigieg and Martin O’Malley; and as a Foreign Service Information Officer.
+He has also served as Director of Congressional and Intergovernmental Affairs and as Senior Advisor to the Director for the U.S. Information Agency as well as Chief Foreign Policy Advisor and Deputy Presidential Campaign Manager to former US Senator Gary Hart.
+He additionally served as a senior foreign policy advisor to the presidential campaigns of Democratic candidates Pete Buttigieg and Martin O’Malley, and as a Foreign Service Information Officer.
 In 1996, he led the Clinton-Gore re-election campaign team in his home state of Arizona, resulting in the first Democratic presidential victory in that state since 1948.

-Mr. Wilson was founding Chairman and Chairman Emeritus of the original Board of Advisors for the Truman National Security Project and Truman Center for National Policy.
-He has also served as Vice President for Development for Business Executives for National Security and a Vice President for The Cohen Group and for Penn, Schoen Berland, and has served on the Boards of Directors of Third Way, HDI, the U.S. Center for Citizen Diplomacy, the National Security Network and Blue Star Families, the nation’s largest military family support organization.
+Mr. Wilson was founding Chairman and Chairman Emeritus of the original Board of Advisors for the Truman National Security Project and the Truman Center for National Policy.
+He has also served as Vice President for Development for Business Executives for National Security as well as Vice President for The Cohen Group and for Penn, Schoen Berland.
+He has additionally served on the Boards of Directors of Third Way, HDI, the U.S. Center for Citizen Diplomacy, the National Security Network, and Blue Star Families - the nation’s largest military family support organization.

 A native of Tucson, Arizona and a Phi Beta Kappa graduate of Stanford University and the Fletcher School of Law and Diplomacy, Mr. Wilson previously served as Board Member and Executive Vice President of the Howard Gilman Foundation, overseeing the development and implementation of the Foundation’s domestic and international policy programs at White Oak.
 He is a co-founder of the White Oak collaborative on veteran and military family issues.